Transaction Attributes Extended table

 Cancellations

-You can extend the Unified Itemized Transactions table to show intervals for the frequency at which orders were cancelled, the amount of revenue that was cancelled, and the total number of items that were cancelled.
+You can extend the Unified Itemized Transactions table to show intervals for the frequency at which orders were canceled, the amount of revenue that was canceled, and the total number of items that were canceled.

 1. Open the Transaction Attributes Extended table in the SQL editor.